 Due to the geographical location of many of our mining properties and operations, we are highly dependent on third parties for the provision of transportation services, including rail, pipeline and port services.
 We negotiate prices for the provision of these services in circumstances where we may not have viable alternatives to using specific providers, or have access to regulated rate setting mechanisms.
 Contractual disputes, demurrage charges, rail, pipeline and port capacity issues, availability of vessels and railcars, weather problems or other factors can have a material adverse effect on our ability to transport materials according to schedules and contractual commitments, and result in lower than anticipated sales volumes and revenue.
-In recent years we have experienced a loss of revenue and an increase in cost of coal product due, in part, to logistics issues with our transportation service providers.
+In recent years we have experienced a loss of revenue and an increase in the cost of coal product due, in part, to logistics issues with our transportation service providers.

-In 2019, we experienced significant challenges with pipeline capacity for our energy products resulting in low realized prices for our blended bitumen.
-In December 2018, the Government of Alberta announced temporary curtailment measures that continue to affect our production at Fort Hills and are expected to be in place throughout 2020.
-There can be no assurances that pipeline capacity challenges or production curtailment will not continue or increase in the future, each of which may materially affect our energy operations and revenue.
+We have experienced significant challenges with pipeline capacity for our energy products resulting in low realized prices for our blended bitumen.
+In December 2018, the Government of Alberta announced temporary curtailment measures, which were relaxed in December 2020.
+We have long-term transportation contracts on the proposed Keystone XL pipeline expansion, and in January 2021 the U.S. government revoked construction permits for the pipeline expansion.

+There can be no assurance that pipeline capacity constraints or production curtailment will not continue or increase in the future, each of which may materially affect our energy operations and revenue.